swietlik23/LibraryWebService/README.md

 * Automatic calculation of penalty charges if the return deadline is exceeded

+* An authorization necessary to access endpoints

 ##### _To do_

+* Updating of response statuses

 * Implementation of administrator and user accounts